Why We Built Ask Arthur: Australia Deserves Better Scam Protection

 The gap nobody was filling

-There was no Australian-made, consumer-first tool that could look at a message and tell you in seconds whether it's a scam.
-So we built one.
+Australia had no consumer-first, Australian-made tool that could look at a message and tell you in seconds whether it was a scam.

 What's coming next